-Firstly is the weather, which as we all know, is highly unpredictable (sorry, weather experts of the world).
+Firstly is the weather, which as we all know is highly unpredictable (sorry, weather experts of the world).
 The milder the weather in the weeks leading up to spring, the earlier the cherry trees will bloom.
-The second reason is the longitude: Japan being a somewhat vertical country, blossom will normally start in the southernmost parts of the country where it is warmest and slowly ripple its way up north.
+It’s also worth considering the longitude.
+Japan being a somewhat vertical country, blossom will normally start in the southernmost parts of the country where it is warmest and slowly ripple its way up north.
 For example, Kyoto and Osaka will be in season well before Sapporo is.

 Here are a few average full bloom dates according to Japan Weather Association for key cities around Japan:

 - Kumamoto: late March

 - Kanazawa: early April